GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 FRANCESC: The pioneers.
 Nice.

 MARK: All right, so just so I get this right in my head.
-So basically, you have people out in the field either using their mobile phones or Google Glass, taking photos of crops and then sending that back to some services that run in the cloud, or Google Cloud Platform, that then process that and determine information about it such as yield, or disease, or other such things.
+So basically, you have people out in the field either using their mobile phones or Google Glass, taking photos of crops and then sending that back to some services that run in the cloud, or Google Cloud, that then process that and determine information about it such as yield, or disease, or other such things.
 Is that pretty much correct?

 CRAIG: Yeah.
 That's pretty much it.
 It has some additional automations in crop monitoring.
 There are some things-- like with corn, they will count the kernels on an ear of corn to help predict yield.
 And today, a lot of times they do that with a Sharpie.
 Well, if you've ever stood out in July, in a field, in Georgia, it gets really hot.